Christopher-Borders/Cybersecurity-Portfolio/endpoint-investigation-lolbins/README.md

 The observed behavior suggests the use of PowerShell as a Living-off-the-Land Binary (LOLBins) to download a malicious payload.
 The use of `Invoke-WebRequest` to retrieve an executable file from an external domain is a strong indicator of compromise.

 The parent-child relationship of `cmd.exe` spawning PowerShell indicates potential script-based execution, commonly seen in attacker activity.

+This activity is consistent with adversaries leveraging legitimate Windows binaries (LOLBins) to evade detection while executing malicious actions.

 ---